Dynamics on free-by-cyclic groups: Background

 To obtain sufficient information to prove Theorems~\ref{T:new iwip main} and \ref{T:new entropy main} we will make heavy use of a certain class of graph-maps introduced in \cite{BH92} that have additional structure.
 This extra structure ensures that the map and all of its powers are combinatorially efficient.

 \begin{defn}[Train-track map]\ Let $\Gamma$ be a finite connected (linear) graph with at least one edge and without valence-1 vertices.
 A (linear) graph-map $f\colon\Gamma\to\Gamma$ is a \emph{train-track map} if: \begin{enumerate} \item The map $f$ is a homotopy equivalence (and hence $f$ is surjective). \item For every edge $e\in E\Gamma$ and every $n\ge 1$ the map $f^n|_e$ is an immersion; that is, the edge-path $f^n(e)$ is tight and nondegenerate.
-(Note that this implies that for every $n\ge 1$ the map $f^n\colon \Gamma\to\Gamma$ is regular.) \item If $v$ is a vertex of valence $2$ in $\Gamma$ then for every $n\ge 1$ the map $f^n$ is an immersion near $v$; that is, for every $n\ge 1$ there exists an open neighborhood $J$ of $v$ in $\Gamma$ such that $f^n|_{J}$ is injective. \end{enumerate} \end{defn} Note that if $f$ is a train-track map then any turn taken by $f$ is automatically non-degenerate.
+(Note that this implies that for every $n\ge 1$ the map $f^n\colon \Gamma\to\Gamma$ is regular.) \end{enumerate} \end{defn} The original definition of train-track map \cite{BH92} does not allow valence $2$ vertices.
+The next lemma guarantees that no complications occur near such vertices.

+\begin{lemma} Suppose that $\f \colon \Gamma \to \Gamma$ is a train-track map.
+Then $f$ is tame.
+Furthermore, if $v$ is a vertex of valence $2$ in $\Gamma$ then for every $n\ge 1$ the map $f^n$ is an immersion near $v$; that is, for every $n\ge 1$ there exists an open neighborhood $J$ of $v$ in $\Gamma$ such that $f^n|_{J}$ is injective. \end{lemma} \begin{proof} By condition (2) of Definition~\ref{D:train-track}, both conclusions of the lemma will follow if we can prove that there is a power $m_0 > 0$ so that for every vertex $v \in V\Gamma$, either $\f^{m_0}(v) = v$ and $\f^{m_0}$ is injective on a neighborhood of $v$ or else there is a turn of $v$ taken by $\f^{m_0}$.